To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Recently the Coast Guard announced the Master Chief Advancement Panel (MCAP) for advancement to an E-9.

-Therefore, the MCAP replaces the Service-wide Exam.
+Therefore, the MCAP replaces the SWE.

 However, basic requirements, such as CO recommendations, still apply.